watersofoblivion/dataless/README.md

 ## Deploy CI/CD Pipeline

-Deploy the build pipeline CloudFormation template with the AWS CLI.
+Deploy the build pipeline CloudFormation template using the AWS CLI.
 Wait for the template to completely deploy before continuing.

 ```bash